Healthy Homes Assessment Woodridge

 Woodridge Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory to all Woodridge and New Zealand rental houses where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is mandatory to all Woodridge and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records that prove the conformance to all Healthy Homes Standards that apply or will be in force throughout the tenancy period of an apartment rental.
+• Property managers and landlords have to keep records to demonstrate compliance with all Healthy Homes Standard that apply or will be applied during the tenancy of an apartment rental.

-• Private landlords and property managers are required to make sure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of any newly renewed, extended or changed tenancy.
+• Private landlords and property managers should ensure their rental properties conform in accordance with Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenancy.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarder houses (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.

 From 1 July 2023